lb0201/Company_Sales/README.md

 ## Description

-In this Python analysis project, I delve into an extensive exploration of monthly sales data to gain insights and visualize key aspects of the company's product performance.
-I answer several pertinent questions, each aimed at illuminating different aspects of the sales data.
+In this Python analysis project, I've delved into an extensive exploration of monthly sales data to gain insights and visualize key aspects of the company's product performance.
+I've answered several pertinent questions, each aimed at illuminating different aspects of the sales data.

 #### Import necessary libraries and datasets: